Turkey—and especially Istanbul—has been in the headlines lately, and not always for the best reasons. But I love Istanbul.

 When in Turkey, you have to go to the Turkish bath, also known as a hammam.
 I experienced hammam for the first time in Gedikpasa Hamami.
 It’s not a luxurious hammam, but more like an everyday hammam for locals.
 So if you want an authentic experience without a bunch of other tourists, head there.
 After the scrub, foam and wash, you’ll feel like a new person!

-From ancient sites to modern buildings, the city is full of great architecture.
+From ancient sites to modern buildings, the city is full of impressive architecture.
+Whether it’s Byzantine churches, Ottoman mosques, or sleek modern buildings, you’re constantly surrounded by visual variety and beauty.

 15. Turkish Hospitality

-Ever heard about Turkish hospitality?
-Well, it’s true, and you have to travel there to experience it by yourself.
-Turkish tea is offered as a sign of hospitality so prepare to drink this a lot!
+Ever heard of Turkish hospitality?
+Well, it’s real—and you have to travel there to experience it for yourself.
+Turkish tea is offered as a sign of hospitality, so be prepared to drink plenty of it!

 16. A Photographer’s Dream Destination

 The city is full of great photo opportunities.
-Breathtaking views, beautiful sunsets, water, mosques…
+Breathtaking views, vibrants streets, beautiful sunsets, colorful markets, water, majestic mosques…

 5 comments